Level 3 schools

 Digital citizenship – a collection of articles and resources to maximise students’ use of technology.

-Masks are mandatory on public transport.
+Masks remain mandatory on public transport.
 This applies to students aged 13 years and over, and staff when travelling to and from school and during school excursions by public transport or by chartered or private transport services.

 Non-essential visitors are not permitted in schools.
 Some visitors are permitted in schools based on the guidelines that follow.